herdiantrisufriyana/shl/README.md

 set a variable that defines whether the expensive parts will be conducted.
 This may take from hours to 2 days to be completed.

-We also provide small datasets to demo the 2 packages we made for this study.
+We also provide small datasets to demo the 2 packages we made for this protocol.
 Please follow through the vignettes.
 These show simple examples to demo the packages.